How It Works

 - Your doctor may use a splint or other stabilizing device to protect your nose and stabilize the structure after surgery.
 This protection is in place typically for about a week.
-Sometimes, packing will be placed inside the nose after surgery; it is usually removed within a day or two.
+Sometimes packing will be placed inside the nose after surgery and it is usually removed within a day or two.

-- Pain medication may be advised as bruising and swelling may occur, both around the nose and in the eye area.
+- Pain medication may be advised as bruising and swelling of the nose may occur, both around the nose and in the eye area.

 - Cold compresses are often advised to both reduce swelling and ease pain.

 - You should expect to be off work for about a week from the surgery.

 - Your doctor will give you explicit directions as to activities to avoid during the recovery period.
 Be sure to follow his advice to assure the speediest recovery with no complications.

 - Follow-up appointments will be scheduled.
 If you have any questions during your recovery, contact your doctor immediately.